Wusinho/private-events/README.md

 ### How to use the aplication

 - Step 1:
-  Create a new user by clicking the signin link at the top right corner and fill the form fields.
-Next, press the Sign Up link at the bottom of the page.
-Fill in the form fields and press the sign up link at the end
+  Create a new user by clicking the signUp link at the top right corner and fill the form field.

 - Step 2:
   The next page that will open is the feed page.
-There you can post a new message by filling the body field with a message and then by clicking the create message link at the end.
+There you can post a new Event by filling the labels.

-- Step 3:
+- Step 4:
-  The user's pots will appear next, and the user will see the Show, Edit and Destroy options for that specific message.
-Also the posts of the other members will appear along with their respective names.
+  The user's Event will appear next, and the user will see all his/her events and will be able to edit or delete them.

 - Step 4:
   To log out, press the sign out link in the navbar.
-You'll know when you are not logged in because all the member names will disappear.
+You'll know when you are not logged in because you can't create more events.

 ## Authors